October 20, 1944

 to Biak with C-47s.

-US Army: The liberation of the Philippines begins with landings on Leyte.
+US Army: The liberation of the Philippines begins with American landings on Leyte.
 X Corps landings at Tacloban by the 1st Cavalry Division and 24th Infantry Division.
 XXIV Corps 96th Division and 7th Division land at Dulag.
-Six Army, 6th Ranger Battalion lands at Dinagat Island, Homonhon Island and Suluan Island.
-After the landing, General Douglas MacArthur lands at Red Beach at Palo and is photographed wading ashore by Major Gaetano Faillace in an iconic photograph making good on his promise "I shall return".
+Three days earlier, Six Army, 6th Ranger Battalion lands on Dinagat, Homonhon Island and Suluan Island.
+After the landing, General Douglas MacArthur lands on Red Beach near Palo and is photographed wading ashore by Major Gaetano Faillace in an iconic photograph making good on his promise "I shall return".
+Captain Francis B. Wai was killed inland from Red Beach and later earns the Medal of Honor, posthumously.

 USN: Lost is PV-1 Ventura 34799 pilot Lt(jg) William B. Taylor (MIA).